 Alan’s research focuses predominantly on theoretical issues in domestic, European and International labour law.
 His book ‘The Democratic Aspects of Trade Union Recognition’ was published in 2009 by Hart Publishing.
 It was awarded the SLS Peter Birks’ Prize for Outstanding Legal Scholarship in 2010.

-He is currently coordinating a Leverhulme International Research Network with Professor Tonia Novitz at the University of Bristol following the successful award of a large scale grant.
+He coordinated a Leverhulme International Research Network with Professor Tonia Novitz at the University of Bristol following the successful award of a large scale grant.
 Details of the network’s activities can be found here.
 The network includes academics from Stanford, Osgoode Hall, and Monash Universities.